valtimo-platform/valtimo-documentation/using-valtimo/plugin/verzoek/configure-verzoek-plugin.md

 # Using the Verzoek Plugin

 The Verzoek plugin (formerly known as Productaanvraag) is used to create a Valtimo case with GZAC zaak.
-This verzoek plugin is triggered by a notification by a user has submitted a form in OpenFormulieren.
-Once the notification is received, the Verzoek plugin starts BPMN system process which will eventually create a Valtimo case and a GZAC zaak.
+The verzoek plugin is triggered by a notification from the Notificaties API.
+Once the notification is received, the Verzoek plugin will use BPMN process to create a Valtimo case with a GZAC zaak.

 ## How does the plugin work

 The lifecycle of a verzoek is as follows:

-1. A user submits a form in OpenFormulieren.
-The form that the user submitted was configured to use the Verzoek plugin to handle the form submission.
-2. After the form submission, OpenFormulieren creates a Verzoek object in the Objecten API and send a OpenNotificaties notification to Valtimo.
+1. A Verzoek object is created in the Objecten API (for example, by OpenFormulieren).
+The Objecten API automatically creates a Noticitaties API notification to notify all applications that a new verzoek object was created.
-3. The Verzoek plugin in Valtimo receives the Verzoek notification.
-The Verzoek plugin then retrieves the Verzoek object from the Objecten API and using the data inside the verzoek object, the plugin will create a Valtimo case and start a BPMN system process.
+2. The Verzoek plugin in Valtimo receives the notification from Noticitaties API.
+The Verzoek plugin then retrieves the Verzoek object from the Objecten API.
+Using the data inside the verzoek object, the plugin will create a Valtimo case and start a BPMN process to handle the verzoek.
-4. The BPMN system process can be configured to do a number of things.
-But if the default system process 'Create Zaakdossier' is configured, it will:
+3. The BPMN process can be configured to do a number of things.
+But if the default system process `Create Zaakdossier` is configured, it will:
-    1. Create a zaak in OpenZaak.
+    1. Create a zaak in the Zaken API.
-    2. Uses a DMN table to decide whether a 'natuurlijk persoon' or a 'niet natuurlijk persoon' is the initiator of the zaak.
+    2. Use a DMN table to decide whether a 'natuurlijk persoon' or a 'niet natuurlijk persoon' is the initiator of the zaak.
-    3. Creates the initiator of the zaak as a zaak-rol in OpenZaak.
+    3. Link the zaak initiator to the zaak.
-    4. All documents submitted by the user in OpenFormulieren are linked to the zaak.
+    4. Link all documents inside the verzoek to the zaak.
-    5. Send a BPMN correlation message that can be used to star another BPMN process.
+    5. Send a BPMN correlation message that can be used to start another follow-up BPMN process to further handle the verzoek.
-    6. Delete the Verzoek object from the Objecten API.
+    6. Delete the verzoek object from the Objecten API.

 ## Configure the plugin